frconor-ebook/meditations/_posts/2025-02-12-the-anniversary-of-the-women-of-the-prelature.md

 time that they wanted to transmit to us.

-He continues, "This must be our attitude in our personal apostolate, and in the task that the Work confides to us.
+He continues, "This must be our attitude in our personal apostolate, and in the tasks that the Work confides to us.
 Sure of the power of God, with the spirit of initiative and the mentality of pioneers, we have to launch ourselves to open up new channels through which the spirit of Opus Dei can circulate, carrying to the most diverse environments that supernatural savor capable of vivifying all honorable human